YourHarbour/C_VIP_Develop/README.md

    ```

 # Installation
-## 1. Install anaconda if not available on server
+## 1. Install anaconda if not available on server (Update to latest version your system support)
 ## 2. One step installation for VIPlight (without CLI, Command Line Interface for programming)
 Clone the repo
 ```